ralwani/sap-oracle/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting_started_with_the_SAP_Deployment_Automation_cloudshell.md

 ## **Preparing the cloud shell** ##

-To be able to run the deployments from the cloud shell we need to clone the sap-hana repository to a directory in cloud shell.
+To be able to run the deployments from the cloud shell we need to clone the sap-oracle repository to a directory in cloud shell.

 Open the cloud shell and use bash.